HyunSeobKim/CHEM-BERT/README.md

 Pre-training BERT with molecular data

-## Usage
+## Usage for pretraining

-After preparing data with SMILES format (e.g. ZINC), run the pretraining.py or double_pretraining.py
+After preparing data with SMILES format (e.g. ZINC) and modify SmilesDataset in data_utils.py, run the pretraining.py or double_pretraining.py.

+## Fine-tuning with a pretrained model

 For using the fine-tuning service, prepare input, output folder in your path.